Athlete’s foot, or a foot infection caused by the fungus tinea pedis, is a common condition that affects nearly 3 million americans every year.

 The feet should be thoroughly cleaned frequently, and all areas around the toes dried.

 Patients with tinea pedis should be educated that reinfection can occur if they are re-exposed to dermatophytes (fungi that irritate the skin).

 Old shoes are often sources of reinfection and should be disposed of or treated with antifungal powders.

 Patients should be cautioned to wear protective footwear at communal pools and baths, and should attempt to keep their feet dry by limiting occlusive footwear.
 When occlusive footwear is worn, wearing cotton socks and adding a drying powder with antifungal action in the shoes may be helpful in lowering the risk of contraction.

-Our professional podiatrist and foot specialists have extensive experience in providing wholesome treatment options for eliminating athlete’s foot, as well as educating their patients on best practices that will greatly reduce the risk of exposure.
+Our professional podiatrist and foot specialists have extensive experience in providing athlete’s foot treatment, as well as educating their patients on best practices that will greatly reduce the risk of exposure.